Package 'mirai'

 Description

 Evaluate an expression ‘everywhere’ on all connected daemons for the specified compute profile.
-Designed for performing setup operations across daemons or exporting common data, resultant changes to the global environment, loaded packages or options are persisted regardless of a daemon's ‘cleanup’ setting.
+Designed for performing setup operations across daemons by loading packages, exporting common data, or registering custom serialization functions.
+Resultant changes to the global environment, loaded packages and options are persisted regardless of a daemon's ‘cleanup’ setting.

 Usage